nm-t/MYOBCodeChallenge2019/README.md

 ## Future improvements

 - Refactor DynamoDB structure to use lastName as primary key (rather than firstName)
+- More robust searching
+    - Name transformation (search with toUpperCase() or toLowerCase()) when searching and storing names
+    - Convert name to sentence case on display of payslip (this can have some issues with names containing multiple components, e.g.: McDonald, de Souza, Smith-Jones, etc.)
 - Refactor Javascript to use Payee object
 - HAS_ROUNDING flag in CONST to enable/disable rounding of dollar values
 - Reset/'Generate another' buttons